frontsidebus/waf-POC/README.md

 * Docker & Docker Compose
 * Bash (for the wrapper script)

-## Quick Start (Recommended)
+## Quick Start

-The easiest way to run the stack is using the included wrapper script.
-It handles configuration and startup automatically.
+The included wrapper script enforces security guardrails.
+You must provide an API Token, and it will warn you if you use default passwords.

 ### 1. Make the script executable